 counting: to check over a group of items one by one to determine the total number in all

-soybeans: a widely cultivated plant of the pea family which produces edible seeds used in a variety of food and animal feed as a replacement for animal protein
+soybean: a cultivated plant of the pea family which produces edible seeds used in a variety of foods and animal feeds

 Did You Know?
 (Ag Facts)

 - The USDA conducts a Census of Agriculture to illustrate current trends among US farmers and agricultural operations.1

 - The Census of Agriculture is conducted every five years.1

 - Information from the census is used by everyone who provides services to farmers and rural communities.1

 Do you remember when you first learned to count?
 For most people, counting is one of the first things their parents taught them.
 If you’re like most people, you’ve been counting things almost as long as you’ve been talking.

 Why do we count things?
 What kinds of things do we count?
 In ancient times, people used tokens made from clay to keep count of things.
 If they wanted to remember how many sheep they had, they would gather as many of the tokens as they had sheep and place them in a safe place.
 Over time, people began to keep count by making marks on the walls of caves to designate numbers.
 Some people think this was the first writing.